As your bump gets bigger, it can be difficult to get good sleep.

 Sleeping on your side

-Sleeping on your side is often more comfortable than sleeping on your back - especially after about 16 weeks.
-Sleep on whichever side feels most comfortable.
+Sleeping on your side is often more comfortable than sleeping on your back.

 - sleep on whichever side feels most comfortable

 - keep your knees and legs bent